jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 ![DevOps Services sign in page](/tutorials/jazzeditor/images/jh-signin.png)

-**Note:** The first time that you access IBM DevOps Services, you might need to create a Jazz ID and link it to your IBM ID.
+**Note:** The first time that you access IBM DevOps Services, you might need to create a Jazz&trade; ID and link it to your IBM ID.
 A Jazz ID is a "short name" that is used in several places, including the URL for the repository that is created for you.
 For this one-time process, follow the instructions in the dialog box.